Maria von Trapp: Early life

-After graduating from high school at 15, Maria ran away to stay with a friend with the intent to become a tutor for children staying at nearby hotels.
-As she looked so young, no one took her seriously.
-Finally, a hotel manager asked her to be the umpire for a tennis tournament.
+After graduating from high school at 15, Maria ran away to stay with a friend, with the intent to become a tutor for children staying at nearby hotels.
+Because she looked so young, no one took her seriously.
+Finally, a hotel manager asked her to be umpire for a tennis tournament.
 Although she did not know what an umpire was and had never played tennis, she took the job.

 From this job, she saved enough money to enter the State Teachers College for Progressive Education in Vienna, where she also received a scholarship.
-She graduated from there at age 18, in 1923.
+She graduated from there at age 18 in 1923.

-In 1924, she entered Nonnberg Abbey, a Benedictine monastery in Salzburg, as a postulant intending to become a nun.
+In 1924, she entered Nonnberg Abbey, a Benedictine monastery in Salzburg, as a postulant, intending to become a nun.

 Marriage

-Maria was asked to teach one of the seven children (Maria Franziska) of widowed naval commander Georg von Trapp in 1926, while she was still a schoolteacher at the abbey.
-His wife, Agathe Whitehead, had died in 1922 from scarlet fever.
-Eventually, Maria began to look after the other children (Rupert, Agathe, Werner, Hedwig, Johanna and Martina), as well.
+While still teaching at the Abbey in 1926, Maria was asked to teach Maria Franziska von Trapp, one of seven children born to widowed naval commander Georg von Trapp.
+His first wife, the Anglo-Austrian heiress Agathe Whitehead, had earlier died in 1922 from scarlet fever.
+Eventually, Maria began to look after the other children: Rupert, Agathe, Werner, Hedwig, Johanna, and Martina.

 Captain von Trapp saw how much she cared about his children and asked her to marry him, although he was 25 years her senior.
-She was frightened and fled back to Nonnberg Abbey to seek guidance from the mother abbess, Virgilia Lütz, who advised her that it was God's will that she should marry him.
+Frightened, she fled back to Nonnberg Abbey to seek guidance from the mother abbess, Virgilia Lütz, who advised her it was God's will that she should marry him.
 She then returned to the family and accepted his proposal.
-She wrote in her autobiography that she was very angry on her wedding day, both at God and at her new husband, because what she really wanted was to be a nun.
+She wrote in her autobiography that she was very angry on her wedding day, both at God and at her new husband, because she really wanted to be a nun.
 "I really and truly was not in love.
 I liked him but didn't love him.
 However, I loved the children, so in a way I really married the children.
 I learned to love him more than I have ever loved before or after."
-They were married on 26 November 1927 and had three children together: Rosmarie (1929-2022), Eleonore ("Lorli") (1931-2021) and Johannes (born 1939).
+They married at Nonnberg Abbey on 26 November 1927 and had three children together: Rosmarie (1929–2022), Eleonore ("Lorli") (1931–2021) and Johannes (born 1939).